TormodLandet/Ocellaris/documentation/user_guide/input/input.rst

         date: 2015-02-13
         description: |
             Free form text description of the input
-            It can be quite usefull to have some text to describe the purpose of the simulation etc for future reference
+            It can be quite useful to have some text to describe the purpose of the simulation etc for future reference